 This paper is an introduction to studies in past societies and the development of economy.
 The paper is designed to familiarize students with the Socio-Economic History of India History of Early India ranging from early period up to 1200 A.D.
 The course on Early Indian social and economic history covers different aspects of Indian social system and different stages in the economy, myth of the origin of chaturvarna system and proliferation of various new castes and communities.
-The prime objectives of the course to make student to understand the major division between caste, class and kin-based society and the growth of urban based industrial economy and rural based agrarian economy. the paper also covers all the economic aspects and coinage and currency commencing from the Indus Valley times to the establishment of the Delhi Sultante.
+The prime objectives of the course to make student to understand the major division between caste, class and kin-based society and the growth of urban based industrial economy and rural based agrarian economy. the paper also covers all the establishment of the Delhi Sultante.